How to make perfect pan-seared scallops with a buttery sauce.

 What Is the Best Oil to Cook Scallops?

-After trying many different methods, I have come to the conclusion that a combination of EVOO and butter gives the richest flavor.
+After trying many different methods, I have come to the conclusion that a combination of EVOO and butter gives the most decadent flavor.
 Additionally, I will use ghee also when I have it on hand.
 Ghee is clarified butter, and it is what you typically use to dip pieces of lobster into for flavor.
 I even think that scallops dipped into melted ghee taste VERY similar to lobster!!!

 What Do Scallops Taste Like?